thibaultcha/lua-resty-jit-uuid/README.md

 This module has been carefully benchmarked on each step of its implementation to ensure the best performance for OpenResty and plain LuaJIT.
-For example, UUID validation will use JIT PCRE over Lua patterns if available, to ensure the best performance.
+For example, UUID validation will use JIT PCRE over Lua patterns when possible.

 The `bench.lua` file provides benchmarks of UUID generation for several popular UUID libraries.